csabot3/liverAItutorial/README.md

 ## Lesson 2, Part 2: Liver Segmentation on MRI

 U-net segmentation of the liver on MRI data using FastAI and the CHAOS dataset.
 Covers scenarios involving only segmenting the liver and scenarios with multi-organ segmentation.

+## Lesson 3: Radiomics Basics

+Exploration of utility of organ segmentations for further data analysis.
+We highlight the SimpleITK and Pyradiomics packages for further analysis of radiology segmentation data.